torbjornlager/book-project-home/_posts/2026-02-24-coming-together-through-rallying-around-a-shared-symbol.md

 that lack of a formal logo is intended to make a statement, signaling that Prolog is academic software?
 However, in recent years, even niche languages have started adopting logos as branding and community-building become more central, especially in open-source and web-facing contexts.
-We do believe it is time for Prolog to follow suit.
+I believe it is time for Prolog to follow suit.

 Fortunately, we need not begin from scratch.
 The field of logic programming already possesses an emblematic resource: the white-on-black geometric symbol at the heart of the logo for the